dotnet/docs/docs/framework/wcf/samples/extending-tracing.md

 >  `<InstallDrive>:\WF_WCF_Samples\WCF\Basic\Management\ExtendingTracing`

 ## Tracing and Activity Propagation
- User-defined activity tracing allows the user to create their own trace activities to group traces into logical units of work, correlate activities through transfers and propagation, and lessen the performance cost of [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] tracing (for example, the disk space cost of a log file).
+ User-defined activity tracing allows the user to create their own trace activities to group traces into logical units of work, correlate activities through transfers and propagation, and lessen the performance cost of WCF tracing (for example, the disk space cost of a log file).

 ### Adding Custom Sources
  User-defined traces can be added to both client and service code.
 Adding trace sources to the client or service configuration files allow for these custom traces to be recorded and displayed in the [Service Trace Viewer Tool (SvcTraceViewer.exe)](../../../../docs/framework/wcf/service-trace-viewer-tool-svctraceviewer-exe.md).
 The following code shows how to add a user-defined trace source named `ServerCalculatorTraceSource` to the configuration file.